gitbls/sdm/Docs/Hints-NetworkManager.md

 On Bullseye and earlier systems, the `network` plugin by default uses dhcpcd for `netman`, as it is on an uncustomized RasPiOS.
 The `network` plugin accepts a file via the `dhcpcdappend` argument that is appended to /etc/dhcpcd.conf.
 The `wpa` argument file will be copied to /etc/wpa_supplicant/wpa_supplicant.conf.
 Alternatively, if the arguments `wifissid`, `wifipassword`, and `wificountry` are all set, wpa_supplicant.conf will be written with this configuration.

-On Bookworm, nm is used by default for network management.
+On Bookworm and later, nm is used by default for network management.
 You can also select nm on Bullseye with the `netman=nm` argument to the `network` plugin.
 Likewise, if you want to use dhcpcd on Bookworm, use `netman=dhcpcd`.

 When configuring nm, a WiFi connection can be configured with the arguments `wifissid`, `wifipassword`, and `wificountry`.
 If all 3 are provided to the network plugin an nm connection file will be created using the `wifissid` as the connection name.
 If these arguments are not provided, the plugin will get the values from a provided `wpa` argument file.
 If neither of these are provided, no WiFi connection will be configured unless one is provided with an `nmconn` argument.